What is a Finger Fracture?

 Surgery does not really “heal” the fracture; it simply allows the bones to be held in good alignment while the body bridges the fracture site with new bone over a few weeks.

-What is the recovery from surgery like?
+What is the Recovery from Finger Fracture Surgery Like?

 Your fingers and hand will be protected in a plaster splint after the surgery.
 Rest and hand elevation is important to reduce swelling.
 The splint will be removed in clinic after a few days and a removable splint will be provided by our therapists.
 At this point, most patients can begin gentle wrist and finger range of motion with the oversight of a hand therapist.
 However, some patients need an additional few weeks of immobilization to protect the repair, depending on the severity of the fracture.